TorFX Offer

-Unlike IBAN, which identifies specific bank accounts, SWIFT refers to a specific bank only — including banks in Australia.
-Some 40,000 banks and offices worldwide are part of the SWIFT network.
+A SWIFT (or BIC) code can identify a specific bank but not a bank account.
+Some 11,000 banks and offices worldwide are part of the SWIFT network.

 A SWIFT number is an alphanumeric number containing information that can identify either a bank, or a bank and particular branch.
 It can be 8 or 11 characters long, depending on which bank office it refers to.